13 Feb Turning Down my Dream Job (be careful what you wish for!)

 As most of you know it is my dream to one day open my own holistic wellness center.
-I have been praying to my angels to bring me a job that will align with this path and simultaneously help me grow my private clientele.
+I have been praying to my angels to bring me a job that will support this goal and simultaneously help me grow my private clientele.
 I had been hoping, wishing, and manifesting the crap out of this dream.
-Dreaming of a job that would be the perfect step towards my goal, my ideal image of success.
+Dreaming of a job that would be the perfect next step towards my ideal image of success.
 I searched high and low, applied to over 25 Wellness Centers in the Charleston area, and conveniently none of them were hiring.

-Two weeks later I was beating myself up and mega-stressing about the road my career path was headed down when I received a phone call from what I believed to be the premiere wellness center in Charleston, SC.
-I remembered walking past this center my first day in Charleston and gawking at it’s beauty, elegance, and the calming effect it instantly had on my nerves.
-Over the phone the owner asked me to meet her for coffee with no mention of potential job offer.
-I headed to Kudu and thought there was no way it would be a job of substance, they probably wanted a new receptionist or retail associate..
+Two weeks later I was beating myself up and mega-stressing about the road my career path was headed down when I received a phone call from what I believed to be the premier wellness center in Charleston, SC.
+I remembered walking past this center my first day in Charleston and gawking at its beauty, elegance, and the calming effect it instantly had on my nerves.
+Over the phone, the owner asked me to meet her for coffee with no mention of potential job offer.
+I headed to Kudu and thought there was no way it would be a job of substance, they probably wanted a new receptionist or retail associate.
 The last thing I expected was a job offer to RUN the entire wellness center.
 I was in shock, in awe, they wanted ME?
-I could not imagine managing such a large and successful wellness center, this was my dream… I had literally perfectly manifested what I wanted..
-Here comes to tricky part and the reason why they say be careful for what you wish for!
+I could not imagine managing such a large and successful wellness center, this was my dream… I had literally perfectly manifested what I wanted.
+Be careful what you wish for!

-I left the interview feeling confident and pleased having just half-accepted my dream job..
-Then about half way over the Ravenel Bridge this sudden intuitive gut wrenching feeling had brought me to tears.
+I left the interview feeling confident and pleased having just half-accepted my dream job.
+Then about halfway over the Ravenel Bridge, this sudden intuitive gut-wrenching feeling had brought me to tears.
 I had not asked a single question about the job requirements or salary!
-This was a full time job, I would have to quite my dog walking business I loved so much, quite teaching yoga to WINGS kids, cut back flexibility for my private clients, and I almost forgot I was starting school soon!
-Talk about eyes being to big for your stomach!
+This was a full-time job, I would have to quite my dog walking business I loved so much, quit teaching yoga to WINGS kids, cut back flexibility for my private clients, and I almost forgot I was starting graduate school soon!
+Talk about your eyes being too big for your stomach!

-At this point in time I created my own schedule, I had the freedom to take my Roscoe pup to the dog park on a Monday afternoon or have lunch with my boyfriend on a Thursday afternoon… Things would change tremendously if I took this job.. suddenly like a bullet to the head I realized how much I had been taking advantage of my life.
-I was to busy worrying about where my career was headed, to busy dreaming about what was NEXT instead of what was right NOW.
-The wonderful life I had at this moment in time.
-Working 60 hours a week would hardly allow me to have the flexible life and schedule I had now with my family, my clients, my education, let alone my LIFE!
+At this point in time, I created my own schedule, I had the freedom to take my Roscoe pup to the dog park on a Monday afternoon or have lunch with my boyfriend on a Thursday afternoon.
+Things would change tremendously if I took this job, suddenly like a bullet to the head I realized how much I had been taking for granted in my life.
+I was so busy worrying about where my career was headed, so busy dreaming about what was NEXT instead of what was right NOW, the wonderful life I had at this moment in time.
+Working 60 hours a week would hardly allow me to have a flexible life and schedule I had now with my family, my clients, my education, let alone my LIFE!
 No more yoga at 4:30 on Tuesdays, no trips to the Farmer’s Market on Saturday afternoon.
-Sure this is what I wanted, this is what I dreamed of but I was so busy dreaming I wasn’t just enjoying where I was at and now I found myself sad realizing that phase of my life was over…
+Sure this is what I wanted, this is what I dreamed of but I was so busy dreaming I wasn’t just enjoying where I was and now I found myself sad realizing that phase of my life was over.

-Most importantly BE PRESENT.
-I was so concerned with feeling “stuck” and feeling like a failure and dreaming of the future, I was not present for this amazing chapter of my life.
-I should not take my current situation for granted because it can pass in the blink of an eye.
+3. Most importantly BE PRESENT.
+I was so concerned with feeling “stuck” and dreaming of the future that I was not present for this amazing chapter of my life.
+Do not take your life for granted because it can pass in the blink of an eye.
 My boyfriend and I are both students and have the leisure of waking up each morning and going to the gym together, once we both get full-time jobs and potentially have kids this privilege will be no more.